-10. Do healthcare workers/employees that work in a personal care/in-home setting, have to receive the two-step TB test?
+10. Do healthcare workers that work in a personal care/in-home setting, have to receive the two-step TB test?

-Yes, all healthcare workers/employees who do not have a previously documented positive TST result or were treated LTBI/TB disease should receive two-step baseline skin testing in settings that have elected to use TST for screening.
+Yes.
+Ideally, all HCW who do not have a previously documented positive TST result or treated LTBI/TB disease should receive two-step baseline skin testing in settings that have elected to use TST for screening.
 Baseline testing for M. tuberculosis infection will ensure that TB disease or LTBI is detected before employment begins and treatment for LTBI or TB disease is offered, if indicated.
+(MMWR 2005)